-Unless otherwise noted, any reference to IT Personnel or Network System Administrator shall relate to TCS's outsourced IT vendor, NetGain Technologies.
+Unless otherwise noted, any reference to IT Personnel or Network System Administrator shall relate to TCS's outsourced IT vendors, NetGain Technologies or Cyber Risk Management.

-TCS hereby recognizes its status as a Covered Entity under the definitions contained in the HIPAA Regulations.
-TCS must comply with HIPAA and the HIPAA implementing regulations, in accordance with the requirements at 45 CFR Parts 160 and 164, as amended.
-Full compliance with HIPAA is mandatory and failure to comply can bring severe sanctions and penalties.
-Possible sanctions and penalties include, but are not limited to: civil monetary penalties criminal penalties including prison sentences, and loss of revenue and reputation from negative publicity.
-Full compliance with HIPAA strengthens our ability to meet other compliance obligations, and will support and strengthen our non-HIPAA compliance requirements and efforts.
-Full compliance with HIPAA reduces the overall risk of inappropriate uses and disclosures of Protected Health Information (PHI), and reduces the risk of breaches of confidential health data.
-The requirements of the HIPAA Administrative Simplification Regulations (including the HIPAA Privacy, Security, Enforcement, and Breach Notification Rules) implement sections 1171-1180 of the Social Security Act (the Act), sections 262 and 264 of Public Law 104-191, section 105 of 492 Public Law 110-233, sections 13400-13424 of Public Law 111-5, and section 1104 of Public Law 111-148.
-Entities subject to HIPAA Rules are also subject to other federal statutes and regulations.
+- TCS hereby recognizes its status as a Covered Entity under the definitions contained in the HIPAA Regulations. - TCS must comply with HIPAA and the HIPAA implementing regulations, in accordance with the requirements at 45 CFR Parts 160 and 164, as amended. - Full compliance with HIPAA is mandatory and failure to comply can bring severe sanctions and penalties.
+Possible sanctions and penalties include, but are not limited to: civil monetary penalties, criminal penalties including prison sentences, and loss of revenue and reputation from negative publicity. - □ Full compliance with HIPAA strengthens our ability to meet other compliance obligations, and will support and strengthen our non-HIPAA compliance requirements and efforts. - □ Full compliance with HIPAA reduces the overall risk of inappropriate uses and disclosures of Protected Health Information (PHI), and reduces the risk of breaches of confidential health data. - The requirements of the HIPAA Administrative Simplification Regulations (including the HIPAA Privacy, Security, Enforcement, and Breach Notification Rules) implement sections 1171-1180 of the Social Security Act (the Act), sections 262 and 264 of Public Law 104-191, section 105 of 492 Public Law 110-233, sections 13400-13424 of Public Law 111-5, and section 1104 of Public Law 111-148. - Entities subject to HIPAA Rules are also subject to other federal statutes and regulations.
 For example, federal programs must comply with the statutes and regulations that govern them.
 Pursuant to their contracts, Medicare providers must comply with the requirements of the Privacy Act of 1974.
-Substance abuse treatment facilities are subject to the Substance Abuse ш It is the Policy of ICS to become and to remain in full compliance with all the requirements of HIPAA.
-It is the Policy of TCS to fully document all HIPAA compliance-related activities and efforts, in accordance with our Documentation Policy.
-All HIPAA compliance-related documentation will be managed and maintained for a minimum of six years from the date of creation or last revision, whichever is later, in accordance with TCS 's Document Retention policy.
+Substance abuse treatment facilities are subject to the Substance Abuse